HazyResearch/deepdive/doc/greenplum.md

 ## Note

-If you are installing Greenplum on a machine without root access, skip the following steps below:
-- Setting the Greenplum Recommended OS Parameters
+If you are installing Greenplum on a machine without root access, skip the step **Setting the Greenplum Recommended OS Parameters**, and if you cannot change your settings to login to localhost without a password, skip the step **Configure ssh with localhost**.
-- Configure ssh with localhost

 Note that you will be prompted to enter your password to `localhost` several times throughout the installation process.